Quickstart

 Consume API Product

 Once your API Product is deployed, you can interact with it using a Kafka client to produce and consume events securely.
-This section walks you through setting up a Kafka client, connecting with the credentials generated from your application, and verifying message flow through the Zilla Platform.

 Kafka Client Properties